 - 3.4.1.1.
 To recognize the Oak Ridges Moraine as a Provincially significant natural feature that requires special regard and protection. - 3.4.1.2.
 That the Provincial Oak Ridges Moraine Conservation Plan Area applicable to the City of Vaughan is identified on Schedule 4. - 3.4.1.3.
 That the use of land within the Oak Ridges Moraine identified on Schedule 4 is subject to the applicable policies of this subsection and subsection 9.2.2 as written to be in conformity with the Oak Ridges Moraine Conservation Plan. - 3.4.1.4.
-That where there is a conflict between the policies of this subsection and the policies in the remainder of this Plan, the policies of this subsection shall prevail. - 3.4.1.5.
+That where there is a conflict between the policies of theis Oak Ridges Moraine Conservation Plan-subsection and the policies in the remainder of this Plan, the policies this subsection the Oak Ridges Moraine Conservation Planthat are more restrictive shall prevail except for matters specified in Section 33 of the Oak Ridges Moraine Conservation Plan. - 3.4.1.5.
+Despite anything else in this Plan, within the Oak Ridges Moraine Conservation Plan Area, new waste disposal sites and facilities and organic soil conditioning sites are prohibited in Natural Core Areas, Natural Linkage Areas, key natural heritage features and key hydrologic features and related vegetation protection zones.

+3.4.1.6.
 To assist in the implementation of the Oak Ridges Moraine Conservation Plan by working with the Province in the implementation of tree cutting and site alteration by-laws required by the Oak Ridges Moraine Conservation Act and any subsequent regulations.